 The Main Goals of Drug and Alcohol Addiction Treatment

 The central component of nearly all recovery is psychological therapy.
-Many types of treatment are usually offered at inpatient centers, more so than can typically be accessed in outpatient programs.
+Many types of drug and alcohol addiction treatment are usually offered at inpatient centers, more so than can typically be accessed in outpatient programs.
 Patients respond differently to each type, and may even need different kinds at various stages of recovery.
 A practical program is designed to be flexible enough to adapt to the patient’s changing needs such as:

 - Patients who also have psychological disorders, such as depression or bipolar disorder, may need separate therapy for those conditions.
 Dual diagnoses are common among drug and alcohol addicts, and the best program for these individuals will be one that has expertise in treating these issues.

-- People struggling with addiction usually do well when receiving help with therapies directed toward a healthy lifestyle, such as dietary therapy and exercise therapy.
-Getting the right nutrition, exercising regularly, and getting adequate sleep make a huge difference for some people.
+- People struggling with drug and alcohol addiction usually do well when receiving help with therapies directed toward a healthy lifestyle, such as dietary therapy and exercise therapy.
+Getting the right nutrition, exercising regularly, and getting adequate sleep makes a huge difference for some people.

 After completing a drug and alcohol addiction treatment program, patients should continue with their programs by seeing therapists and other professionals while adjusting to being home again.
 As many as 40 to 60 percents of people relapse, according to the National Institute on Drug Abuse.
 But this shouldn’t be viewed as failing.
 It is merely a sign that someone needs to adjust their recovery program.